 I’ve decided to go with a naming scheme that includes location or keywords, year in two-digit format, and the four-digit number that the camera produces, like Lake-Hodges-12-8957.
 Searching my catalog for 12-8957 alone will reliably produce this single photo as a result most of the time.
 I rarely make more than 3000 photos per year so that works for me, but your mileage may vary and you need a different naming scheme then.

 Fourth step: create a spreadsheet containing the file names, which I’ll need for the purpose of the copyright registration.
-I’m using ImageRights for the copyright registrations, since they make it super easy through their system.
-I’ve found a “ListView” plugin for Lightroom, written by John Beardsworth, that should be able to produce this output, but alas, I couldn’t get it to work (and if you’re John Beardsworth: I’ve sent you an email about the error message that I see, but I never got a reply, you might want to check that spam filtering solution you use).
+I’ve found a “ListView” plugin for Lightroom, written by John Beardsworth, that should be able to produce this output, but alas, I couldn’t get it to work.

 So instead, I’ve figured that I can export the photos from the collection as tiny thumbnails (since the only thing I care about is the filename anyway, at least in this case), and then simply use “DIR” on the command prompt, and redirect its (brief version, /B parameter) output to a text file.
 And when I name this textfile .CSV (comma separated values) I can then load it into Calc (I’m using LibreOffice).
 More time-consuming than getting the list directly out of Lightroom, but it works.